 Before making each decision, it’s critical to estimate your SaaS product’s scalability, potential profits, and start-up costs.
 Your project team will help you with this, as well as prepare the necessary documentation, reach the necessary service-level agreements, and make sure that your subscription covers the backup and recovery strategies.

-The app will have to use data encryption and other security features, especially if it deals with medical or financial services.
+The app will have to use data encryption and other security features, especially if it deals with healthcare or financial services.
 The database providers’ standard security protocols use TLS and SSL encryption to protect the users’ data and communications.
 Additional technical solutions can make your SaaS even more secure.

 Learn more: SaaS application security best practices + Bonus checklist